 What is WiCE?

 WiCE provides a platform for the conduct of joint research on ‘water in the circular economy’.
-The following research themes have been defined:
+To this end, the following research themes have been defined:

-- Resource Efficiency: targets the recovery of resources and energy from water streams.
+- Resource Efficiency: focused on the recovery of raw materials and energy from water streams.

-- Water and Energy: targets the development and implementation of water-related technologies that contribute to the energy transition – for example, the storage and recovery of heat in and from the subsurface.
+- Water and Energy: focused on the development and implementation of water-related technologies that contribute to the energy transition – for example, the storage and recovery of heat in and from the subsurface.

-- Climate Adaptation: mainly targets climate adaptation in urban and surrounding areas.
+- Climate Adaptation: mainly focused on climate adaptation in urban and surrounding areas.

-- Freshwater Resource Management: targets the (re)use of water for a robust freshwater provision.
+- Efficient (re)use of water for a robust freshwater supply / Freshwater Resource Management